Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Introduction

-The results on infinite geodesics and Busemann functions are inspired by, and complement, what has been proven about infinite geodesics in last passage percolation.
-Our results are nevertheless self-contained, a key difference being that in the directed landscape one has to deal with both small and large time scales.
-Busani, Sepp\"{a}l\"{a}inen and Sorensen \cite{BSS} use these results to study Busemann functions and geodesics of the directed landscape.
-They characterize the Busemann process simultaneously across all directions and establish geometric properties of infinite geodesics along all directions and starting points, for instance, characterizing the countable dense set of directions with non-unique geodesics.
-Ganguly and Zhang \cite{GZ} recently and independently study infinite geodesics and Busemann functions of the directed landscape as well.
+The results on infinite geodesics and Busemann functions are inspired by, and complement, what has been proven about infinite geodesics in first and last passage percolation.
+The results here are nevertheless self-contained, although our methods bear a resemblance to the pioneering work on discrete models, particularly by Newman and co-authors.
+A key difference for the directed landscape is that one has to deal with both small and large time scales, and there are additional symmetries.